-At the beginning of the meeting with FGB, participants also emphasized problems related to poor health-sometimes due to hereditary issues, and sometimes because of an unhealthy diet.
+At the beginning of the FGB meeting, participants also emphasised problems related to poor health, sometimes due to hereditary issues, other times because of an unhealthy diet.
 The major diseases mentioned by the consumers interviewed were related to high cholesterol and a predisposition to hypertension.
-A healthier diet was important to FGB participants, as is the case for people who eat organic products and play sports more regularly.
+For the FGB participants it is important to have a healthier diet, as is the case of people who eat organic products and play sports more regularly.

-The fact that most FGB consumers had high cholesterol contributed to a greater interest in the present study, since, according to the participants themselves, they are considering changing their eating habits to include the consumption of organic food.
-Another fact observed when filming FGB was that participants were willing to eat organic, however, the price variable should be observed.
-When FGB participants were asked about how much more they would pay for organic food, they mentioned that they could afford up to 20% more in order to eat better.
+The fact that most FGB consumers have high cholesterol contributed to a greater interest in the present study, since, according to the participants themselves, they are considering changing their eating habits to include the consumption of organic food.
+Another fact observed when filming the FGB, was that participants are willing to eat organic, however, the price variable should be observed.
+When FGB participants were asked about how much more they would pay for organic food, they mentioned that they could afford up to 20 per cent more to eat better.